GSA/digitalgov.gov/content/events/2020/12/2020-12-29-2020-federal-report-card-briefing.md

 David will explain:

 * How and why agencies need to redo their COVID pages and focus on what the public needs.
-* Ways agencies can improve their, "Urgent Help", pages.
+* Ways agencies can improve their "Urgent Help" pages.
 * How and why agencies need to refocus on the Plain Writing Act's requirements for compliance.

 ## Presenter: